embeddedkink/embeddedkink.github.io/lockbox.md

 ## About

-This project aims to create a secure lockbox that can be connected to online keyholding services with minimal effort.
-With a companion app on a desktop, locking up is as easy as running one single command, and uploading the resulting .txt or .png file.
-Usage of the box is fully private and neither the box nor the controlling software pings out to remote servers.
+This project aims to create a secure lockbox that can be used with online keyholding services with minimal effort.
+Usage of the box is fully private and no telemetry is collected by us.
 Privacy is a right we take very seriously.

 The project has been designed to be as easy to set up as possible.
 Off the shelf components like the NodeMCU Amica and an SG90 servo have been chosen for their wide availability.
 The enclosure is 3d printed.